 Your campus name is your legal name by default, but a student may request a different campus name.
-Please review the following information before making this request in PeopleSoft.
+Please review the following information before making this request in Williams Student Records.
 Once your campus name is requested the updated name will roll out to all campus systems.
 This process may take up to a week, but most updates will appear within a day of your request.

 Where will my campus name appear?

 - Everywhere except as noted below.
 Faculty, academic, and administrative staff for the most part will only see your chosen campus name.

 - Your long email name will be updated—you will be notified of the timing of this change.
 If you have given your long email name outside of Williams, you will be responsible for providing your updated email name.

 - You will need to get a new campus ID card from Campus Safety and Security.
 Turn in your old ID card with no charge for the new ID card.
 Your old ID card will be inactivated if the new card is not picked up from CS&S within a reasonable time.

 Where will my legal name be required?